The University of Western Australia (M355), 35 Stirling Highway, Perth, Western Australia 6009

 Top 5 reasons to study a postgraduate degree

 Depending on your background and your chosen course, postgraduate studies may be a way to:

 - Specialise: become an expert in your chosen field

 - Network: build contacts in your chosen industry

 Why study this course

-- Learn from industry practitioners, academics, and public and private leaders in the Western Australian health sector.
+- Learn from industry practitioners, academics, and public and private leaders in the WA health sector.

-“As an alumnus of UWA who is heavily involved in the health system as CEO of HBF, I am very proud to chair the MBA in Health Administration.
-This new course is a much needed boost to health services education and I think it will be very popular with overseas students.”
+“As an alumnus of UWA who is heavily involved in the health system as CEO of HBF, this new course is a much needed boost to health services education and I think it will be very popular with overseas students.”